JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 - **S3 Storage Price Comparison**
 ![S3 Storage Price Comparison](image-10.png)

-- **S3 Lifecycle Rules:** It has transition actions to configure objects to transition to another storage class.
-And also it has expiration actions which configures object to expire(delete) after defined time.
+- **S3 Lifecycle Rules:** It has **transition actions** to configure objects to transition to another storage class.
+And also it has **expiration actions** which configures object to expire(delete) after defined time.
 It also can be used to delete old versions of life if versioning enabled.
 Can also be used to delete incomplete Multi-part uploads
+**[Deletions are preferred over transition]**

 - **S3 Analytics:** - Storage Class Analysis: Helps you decide when to transition objects to right storage class.
 Recommendations for only standard and std.
 IA (not for one zone or glacier)
     - Report is updated daily. - 24 to 48 hrs to start seeing data analysis